ullisun/RopiLawnMow/MotorCal/README.md

 ![grafik](https://github.com/ullisun/RopiLawnMow/assets/86979044/642c0e50-9b17-4d48-a9bc-0d895225c16c)
 <br>
 After that you can check it with the **Mon_RPM()** function.<br>
 Disable turnwheel and enable the function MonRPM in line 311.
-The wheels will turn for 30 sec. arround.
-During this the screen display counted tics, revolutions and rpm of each wheel.
+The wheels will turn around for 30 sec.
+During this time the screen displays the counted "tics", "revolutions" and "rpm" of each wheel.

 <br><br>
 ![grafik](https://github.com/ullisun/RopiLawnMow/assets/86979044/5ad2c6bc-6241-4cd7-ab09-ee7f9e1eab19)
 <br>